sixten/OGImage/README.md

 To use OGImage in your projects, simply add the files in the `OGImage` subdirectory to your target.

-You'll need to add `AssetsLibrary.framework` and `ImageIO.framework` to your target's "Link Binary With Libraries" build phase.
-If you're using `OGScaledImage` and/or `OGImageProcessing`, you'll additionally need to add `Accelerate.framework` and `AssetsLibrary.framework` to your target's "Link Binary With Libraries" build phase.
+You'll need to add `ImageIO.framework` to your target's "Link Binary With Libraries" build phase.
+If you're using `OGScaledImage` and/or `OGImageProcessing`, you'll additionally need to add `Accelerate.framework` to your target's "Link
+Binary With Libraries" build phase.

 ## Usage